jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

   (b) the EPA is satisfied that the person is able to perform the duties independently of the consent holder.

 ### 68 Time limits for Environmental Protection Authority's decision
-The Environmental Protection Authority must make its decision on an application for a marine consent as soon as is reasonably practicable and,—
+(1) The Environmental Protection Authority must make its decision on an application for a marine consent for a publicly notifiable activity as soon as is reasonably practicable and,—
   (a) if a hearing is held, no later than 20 working days after the conclusion of the hearing; or (b) if a hearing is not held, no later than 20 working days after the closing date for making submissions under section 47.
+(2) The EPA must make its decision on an application for a marine consent for a non-notified activity as soon as is reasonably practicable and no later than 50 working days after the date on which the EPA is satisfied that the application is complete.

 ### 69 Decision of Environmental Protection Authority to be in writing
 Every decision of the EPA on an application for a marine consent must be in writing and include reasons for the decision.